Kumintang (historical polity): The story of Gat Pulintan

-In an old document from the National Library of the Philippines, supposedly an old oral tradition from Batangas, the old ruler of Kumintang was said to be Gat Pulintan, a brave chieftain and a paramount datu in the region.
+According to the National Library of the Philippines archives, supposedly an old oral tradition from Batangas, the old ruler of Kumintang was said to be Gat Pulintan, a brave chieftain and a paramount datu in the region.
 One day, a Spanish missionary in 1572 went to visit Gat Pulintan, only to find Gat Pulintan absent from his home.
 However, the Spanish missionary met Princess Kumintang, the daughter of the datu.
 It was said that the Spanish missionary was so impressed by her beauty that he paid homage to her by kneeling and addressed her as a princess.
 After the Christianization of Kumintang in 1581, Gat Pulintan and Princess Kumintang fled to the hills to resist the Spanish occupation.